 “I was mesmerized the first time I heard classical guitar; the polyphony of Asturias and the tremolo of Recuerdos de la Alhambra sounded like sorcery to my ears.
 I was hooked the moment I embraced the guitar and felt it’s body resonate against my heart,” Tye explains.
 “The guitar has given my life a profound sense of purpose, direction, and companionship.
 We’re like best friends.”

-As an accomplished composer/arranger with over fifty original works and several commissions to his name, Tye is dedicated to expanding the classical guitar repertoire.
-In addition to his solo guitar works, he has composed and premiered many chamber works for guitar including his first symphony (guitar parts), three guitar concertinos, three chorales with guitar accompaniment, and various other chamber works for guitar and string quartet, flute, clarinet, and/or voice.
-The 2016-17 concert season will see the premiere of new chamber music Tye composed for the Boston Guitar Orchestra and his newly-formed Back Bay String Quartet.
+As a prodigious composer/arranger with over fifty original works and several commissions to his name, Tye is dedicated to expanding the classical guitar repertoire.
+In addition to his solo guitar music, he has composed and premiered many chamber works including his first symphony (guitar parts), three guitar concertinos, three chorales with guitar accompaniment, and other chamber works for guitar duo and string quartet.

 His fundamental music studies began at Southern Oregon University in 2008, and he received his Master of Music degree from the New England Conservatory in 2016, where he studied with legendary maestro Eliot Fisk (the last student of Andres Segovia).
 Tye has also performed in masterclasses with Grammy-winners Sharon Isbin (Juilliard Guitar Chair), Jason Vieaux (Curtis Institute Guitar Chair), and William Kannengiser (USC Guitar Chair).